dominno/python-git-ttd-cursor-ai-flow/DOCS/log.md

   - Created tests for ambiguous character exclusion
   - Defined ambiguous characters for each character category
   - Enhanced generator to support excluding ambiguous characters
   - Achieved 100% test coverage for this feature

+## April 10, 2023

+- Implemented and tested Feature 4: Pronounceable Passwords
+  - Created tests for pronounceable password generation
+  - Implemented syllable-based password generation
+  - Added support for digits, symbols, and capitalization
+  - Created a demonstration script in examples/
+  - Achieved 94% test coverage for this feature